About Cass County

 Courts & Case Records

 Cass County's judicial system operates under the Missouri state court structure, with the Circuit Court of Cass County serving as the trial court of general jurisdiction.
-The courthouse is located at 2725 Cantrell Road in Harrisonville, Missouri 64701, and can be reached at (816) 380-8100.
-The Circuit Court handles civil cases, criminal felonies, domestic relations, probate matters, and appeals from municipal courts. the area is part of Missouri's 17th Judicial Circuit.
+The courthouse is located at 2725 Cantrell Road in Harrisonville, Missouri 64701, and can be contacted through the office’s website.
+The Circuit Court handles civil cases, criminal felonies, domestic relations, probate matters, and appeals from municipal courts.
+Cass County is part of Missouri's 17th Judicial Circuit.

 • The Circuit Court Clerk's office provides certified copies of court documents for a fee, typically $3.00 for the first page and $0.50 for each additional page, plus a certification fee.